Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Application to the gender pay gap

-The following Tables \ref{Contextualizing Aims 1a-b} and \ref{Contextualizing Aims 2a-b} summarize the essential conditions under which the effects obtained for Aims 1a and 1b, as well as for Aims 2a and 2b of the applied analysis (Sections \ref{Applied analysis: Results Aim1} and \ref{Applied analysis: Results Aim2}), may represent specific target quantities within Approaches 1-3 (Sections \ref{Approach1}-\ref{Approach3}).
+The following Tables \ref{Contextualizing Aims 1a-b} and \ref{Contextualizing Aims 2a-b} summarize the essential conditions under which the effects obtained for Aims 1a and 1b, as well as for Aims 2a and 2b of the applied analysis described in the main text (Sections \ref{Applied analysis: Results Aim1} and \ref{Applied analysis: Results Aim2}), may represent specific target quantities within Approaches 1-3 (Sections \ref{Approach1}-\ref{Approach3}).
 At this point, it is up to the reader to decide whether or not causal effects related to gender are meaningful in this context.
-As a reminder, the mediators $M_1$ and $M_2$ represent education levels (i.e., $\geq$ 12 years of education, college degree or higher).
+As a reminder, the mediators $M_1$ and $M_2$ represent education levels ($M_1$: $\geq$ 12 years of education, $M_2$: college degree or higher).
 They are assumed to precede the other mediators, which include job characteristics and work experience (see Figure \ref{DAG_applied}).
 In Aim 1a, $\boldsymbol{I} = (M_3, \ldots, M_{10})$, with $\boldsymbol{R} = (M_1, M_2)$.
 In Aim 1b, a separate analysis is conducted for each mediator $M_j$, where $\boldsymbol{I} = M_j$ for $j=3,\ldots,10$.
-In Aim 2b, the analysis considers all mediators together, with $\boldsymbol{I} = (M_1, \ldots, M_{10})$ and $\boldsymbol{R} = \emptyset$.
-In Aim 2a, a separate analysis is conducted for each mediator $M_k$, where $\boldsymbol{I} = M_k$ for $k=1,\ldots,10$. \(C\) denotes age in years, \(L_1\) indicates the presence of at least one child in the household, and \(L_2\) indicates having a direct migration background. $A$ is a binary indicator labeled ``Gender'', where $A=1$ denotes being female and $A=0$ denotes being male.
-In Aims 1a and 1b, the intervention distribution of \(\boldsymbol{I}\) (from which the random draws $\widetilde{\boldsymbol{I}}$ are obtained) is specified as
+In Aim 2a, the analysis considers all mediators together, with $\boldsymbol{I} = (M_1, \ldots, M_{10})$ and $\boldsymbol{R} = \emptyset$.
+In Aim 2b, a separate analysis is conducted for each mediator $M_k$, where $\boldsymbol{I} = M_k$ for $k=1,\ldots,10$. \(C\) denotes age in years, \(L_1\) indicates the presence of at least one child in the household, and \(L_2\) indicates having a direct migration background. $A$ is a binary indicator labeled ``Gender'', where $A=1$ denotes being female and $A=0$ denotes being male.
+It is assumed that $A$ is not affected by the other variables in the model.
+In Aims 1a and 1b, the intervention distribution of \(\boldsymbol{I}\), from which the random draws $\widetilde{\boldsymbol{I}}$ are obtained, is specified as

-In both Aims 2a and 2b, the intervention distribution of $\boldsymbol{I}$ is specified as that in the total sample population:
+In both Aims 2a and 2b, the intervention distribution of $\boldsymbol{I}$ is specified as that observed in the total sample population:

-For all Aims, the joint distribution of the other mediators, summarized in \(\boldsymbol{R}\), is held constant given \(C\), \(\boldsymbol{L}=(L_1, L_2)\).
+For all Aims, the joint distribution of the other mediators, summarized in \(\boldsymbol{R}\), is held constant, given \(C\) and \(\boldsymbol{L}=(L_1, L_2)\).
 For notational simplicity, let GPG represent the observed marginal gender pay gap, defined as $E[Y|A=1] - E[Y|A=0]$.
 Let TE denote the total effect on wage of being assigned to the female category, defined as $E[Y_1 - Y_0]$.